jsvenson/dbwrap/README.markdown

         [--has-many=&lt;referent-class&gt;] [--scaffold] [--scaffold-only]
 </pre>

-It makes a few assumptions.
+It makes a number of assumptions.
 First, names of tables are pluralized.
 Animals, monsters, and users, not animal, monster, and user.

 Second, it expects all tables to have at least the following three rows:

 * id, int auto_increment primary key
 * created, datetime
 * updated, datetime

 Third, the use of __callStatic() and other features necessitates PHP >= 5.3.

+Fourth, database column names must also be [valid PHP variable](http://www.php.net/manual/en/language.variables.basics.php) names: <code>`family_2`</code> is valid, <code>`family(2)`</code> is not.

 Inflector.class.php is a subset of the Ruby [Inflector](http://as.rubyonrails.org/classes/Inflector.html) class.